g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 - [ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) (Elliptic Curve Cryptography)

 ### When do I use Hashing?
-Use hashing (along with salting) to securely store passwords.
-Hash functions like [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) or [Argon2](https://argon2-cffi.readthedocs.io/en/stable/argon2.html#:~:) are specifically designed for password hashing and provide additional security features such as key stretching.
-Also, use hashing to verify the integrity of data stored locally or fetched from a server.
+Passwords should be kept securely using employing hashing (salt included).
+Hash functions such as bcrypt or Argon2 were crafted particularly to hash passwords, hence providing extra security mechanisms such as key stretching.
+Also, apply hashing to confirm the data integrity of what was locally stored or fetched from the server.

 ### When do I use Encryption?
-Use encryption to protect sensitive data being transmitted over the network.
-For example, using [HTTPS](https://en.wikipedia.org/wiki/HTTPS) (which relies on [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) encryption) ensures data is encrypted during transit.
-Also, encrypt sensitive data stored on the device to prevent unauthorized access.
-Flutter plugins like [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) can help manage encrypted data securely.
+Encrypting sensitive data being sent over a network is fundamental.
+As an illustration, HTTPS (which is reliant on TLS encryption) guarantees data encryption while it’s being transmitted.
+Moreover, sensitive data saved in the gadget should be encrypted to keep it away from unauthorized individuals.
+Encrypting sensitive data with flutter_secure_storage helps users control it.

 ### Verdict
-Both hashing and encryption are crucial for different aspects of security in Flutter applications.
-Hashing is best suited for ensuring data integrity and securely storing passwords.
-Encryption is essential for protecting the confidentiality of data during transmission and storage.
+Flutter applications' security heavily relies on how different roles perform hashing and encryption.
+Hashing is used to guarantee the integrity of data and securely store passwords.
+Data need to be encrypted to ensure that it is confidential when in transit or while stored.

-For a robust security strategy, it’s often necessary to use both techniques in conjunction.
-For instance, encrypt data before transmission and hash passwords for secure storage.
-Adopting a comprehensive approach to security will help safeguard the application against a wide range of threats.
+The adoption of a comprehensive measure toward security would aid in safeguarding an application from a vast array of threats.
+For example, one can encrypt transmitted information at first then store secure passwords through hashing.
+It's usually important to combine both methods.

 ## Implementing Password Hashing in Flutter

-To implement password hashing in a Flutter application, we can use the [crypto](https://pub.dev/packages/crypto) package.
-This example demonstrates how to hash a password using the SHA-256 algorithm.
+To perform password hashing in the context of a Flutter app, a software developer can utilize a crypto package.
+The following code snippet shows us how we can encrypt our regular plain text passwords which is a critical aspect when working with user authentication systems in modern web applications.

 ### The Process
-First, add the `crypto` package to your `pubspec.yaml` file:
+The first thing you need to do is to add the `crypto` package to your `pubspec.yaml` file:

 ```yaml
 name: your_project_name